 The Bridgestone Group broadly divides risks into two categories: business strategic risks, which are related to management decision-making, and operational risks, which are related to daily operations.
-The former is handled through business operations, while the latter is handled by the Chief Risk Officer (CRO), who has overall responsibility for managing risks.
-In this way, the Bridgestone Group promotes risk management activity initiatives.
+The former is handled through business operations, while the latter is handled by the Chief Risk Officer (CRO), who has overall responsibility for managing risks and reports to the CEO.